kubernetes/community/contributors/design-proposals/cli/apply_refactor.md

 is also executed to compare last-applied to local, but with the local argument differing in location.
-To compare local to remote means understanding what will happen when the same code is executed comparing last-applied to local, and then putting in the appropriate guards to short-circuit the logic in one context or the other as needed.  last-appied and remote are not compared directly, and instead are only compared indirectly when the 2 diff results are merged.
+To compare local to remote means understanding what will happen when the same code is executed comparing last-applied to local, and then putting in the appropriate guards to short-circuit the logic in one context or the other as needed.  last-applied and remote are not compared directly, and instead are only compared indirectly when the 2 diff results are merged.
 Information that is redundant or should be checked for consistency across all 3 sources (e.g. checking for conflicts) is spread across 3 logic locations - the first 2-way diff, the second 2-way diff and the merge of the 2 diffs.